mystyriarious/cw-macros/README.md

 Your ``<<cwList>>`` should list ALL the content warnings to be expected in the game, and should be referenced exactly the same as each variable.
 Each content warning should be separated with a single space.
 Again, write the names of the variables for each content warning, so do NOT include spaces (Variables with spaces are not accepted anyway)!

-If your story needs to include more content warnings later down the line, you can call ``<<cwList>>`` with an updated list of warnings.
+If your story needs to include more content warnings later down the line, you can freely call ``<<cwList>>`` at any time with an updated list of warnings.

 # Usage
 When there is content that you want to "spoiler", or hide unless clicked, enclose the content within a span tag and give it a unique ID, like so: